Jovon Johnson

-Jovon Johnson (born November 2, 1983) is an American college football and former Canadian football defensive back.
-He is the special teams coordinator and defensive backs coach for Gannon University, positions he has held since 2024.
-He was the winner of the CFL's Most Outstanding Defensive Player Award in 2011 while with the Winnipeg Blue Bombers, becoming the first defensive back to win the award in the league.
+Jovon Johnson (born November 2, 1983) is an American former professional football defensive back and is the defensive backs coach for the Toronto Argonauts of the Canadian Football League (CFL).
+He played in 12 seasons and 188 games in the CFL for the Saskatchewan Roughriders, Winnipeg Blue Bombers, Ottawa Redblacks, and Montreal Alouettes.
+He was the winner of the CFL's Most Outstanding Defensive Player Award in 2011 while with the Blue Bombers, becoming the first defensive back to win the award in the league.
 He is also a two-time CFL All-Star and five-time CFL East Division All-Star.
-In addition, he was a member of the 2007 Saskatchewan Roughriders that won the Grey Cup, though he spent little time on the active roster and finished the last game on the practice roster.
-He has also been a member of the Pittsburgh Steelers, Erie RiverRats, Ottawa Redblacks, and Montreal Alouettes.
+He also won the 95th Grey Cup with the Roughriders in 2007.
+He was also a member of the New York Jets, Pittsburgh Steelers, and Erie RiverRats.

 High school and collegiate career

 Johnson played his high school ball (and basketball) at Mercyhurst Prep in Erie, Pennsylvania, graduating in 2002.
 He attended the University of Iowa as a 4-year starter in the Hawkeyes' secondary.